 You’ll know when you’ve found the place when you see the line out the door.
 They also have gluten-free cones!
 Next door at Satellite Doughnuts (for those who want a different kind of sweet), look for specialty mini doughnuts in flavors like potato chip, nutella, and salted chocolate pretzel.
 Young people love posting pictures of these on Instagram.

-The Tides Beach Club
+Post-Beach Drinks at The Tides Beach Club

 The Tides Beach Club is a charming-yet-refined hotel and restaurant on Goose Rocks Beach.
 The iconic yellow house has a lovely porch with fire pits facing the ocean, and it’s a great place to grab lunch, dinner, or cocktails after a day on the beach.